-The Dairy Innovation Hub has released its second annual report that reflects progress and activities from July 2020 through June 2021.
+The Dairy Innovation Hub has released its fourth annual report reflecting progress and activities at UW–Madison, UW–Platteville, and UW–River Falls from July 2022 through June 2023.

 The report outlines the major accomplishments of the Hub, both since its inception and during the preceding fiscal year.